justinmahar/ai-text-processor/README.md

 - **📖 Process Text With AI**
   - Quickly and easily process text using any of OpenAI's chat models.
 - **📒 Presets**
-  - Save presets to reuse prompts and speed up your workflow.
+  - Save presets to reuse prompts to speed up your workflow.
 - **✂️ Chunking**
   - Automatically split long inputs into chunks that leave token headroom for your desired output.
 - **⚙️ Configurable**
   - Lots of control!
 Configure AI models, prompts, token length, and chunking logic.
+- **🧑‍💻 Supports Many Use Cases**
+  - Supports summarization, analysis, data extraction, translation, formatting—the possibilities are endless!

 [lock:donate]::🚫---------------------------------------